 Unfortunately, every “reviewable” business out there, including schools, will experience some negative online feedback eventually.

 Also, informing your school’s families that you’re active on Yelp and other sites is a great way to encourage good feedback, which reduces the impact of negative reviews.
-Asking directly for good reviews is generally considered bad form (and paying for reviews is worse), but encouraging social sharing through email signatures and other mentions can lead to more positive reviews.
+Families who are happy with your school are more likely to leave a good review if you ask them to directly – just avoid paying for reviews.
+Encouraging social sharing through email signatures and other mentions can lead to more positive reviews.

 Social media and review sites have grown in importance, but email marketing – now considered “traditional” marketing in some circles – still has a place at the table.

 Email is still a useful marketing tool for a number of reasons, beginning with the low overhead.
-Once you’ve collected a prospective family’s information – through a form, social media or other channels – your student information system will make it easy to respond to their questions and requests for information.
+Once you’ve collected a prospective family’s information – through an online form, social media, or other channels – your student information system will make it easy to respond to their questions and requests for information.
 You’ll also receive an email alert when a new prospect submits contact information and be able to save notes for future reference.

-“Drip” email campaigns – a series of automated emails sent on a strategic timeline – are also effective for reaching prospects, though these typically require the help of a professional marketing service.
+“Drip” email campaigns – a series of automated emails sent on a strategic timeline – are also effective for reaching prospects, though these typically require using tools like Mailchimp or Constant Contact.

 Whatever your plan for email marketing, each message should be targeted and personalized for the audience that you want to reach.
 Providing content and messaging that is relevant to your leads is the best way to keep them engaged and turn them into new enrollees.